About the Jehovah's Witnesses Christian denomination

 This easing of the prohibition on vaccination came just in time.
 Mass

-vaccination campaigns against polio almost wiped out the disease between 1955
+vaccination campaigns against polio essentially wiped out the dread disease between 1955

 "As to the use of vaccines and other substances that may in some way